 In Dallas, her career experience included technical and medical illustration, graphic design, interior design, freelance and commercial art.

 After moving to Montana in 2005, Liz taught Interior Design at Montana State University Gallatin College for just shy of ten years, and has coached 60+ artists over 9 years for the Montana Arts Council’s Montana Artrepreneur Program (MAP), an NEA-recognized business development course for visual artists.

-Her art education includes a Bachelor of Fine Art degree from the University of Cincinnati’s College of Design, Art and Architecture, workshops with landscape artist Frank Serrano, Native American artist Kevin Red Star, landscape artist Greg Scheibel, wildlife artist Shannon Troxler, and an internship with Native American artist DG House.
+Her art education includes a Bachelor of Fine Art degree from the University of Cincinnati’s College of Design, Art, Architecture, and Planning, workshops with landscape artist Frank Serrano, Native American artist Kevin Red Star, landscape artist Greg Scheibel, wildlife artist Shannon Troxler, and an internship with Native American artist DG House.

-Chappie Zoller is an Officier Académicienne at Mondial Art Academie in Aimargues, France, a member of the American Association of Equine Art, and an Associate member of Oil Painters of America (OPA) and American Women Artists (AWA).
+Chappie-Zoller is an Officier Académicienne at Mondial Art Academie in Aimargues, France, and was a member of the American Association of Equine Art, Associate member of Oil Painters of America (OPA), and American Women Artists (AWA).
 Her work is shown online at Mondial Art Academie (France) and Saatchi.com, and at Livingston Center for Art and Culture in Livingston MT, and The Depot Gallery in Red Lodge MT.

 Sign up to hear from us about specials, sales, and events.